A new chapter in Pak-US ties

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The first thing that strikes observers of Prime Minister Imran Khan’s upcoming meeting with US President Donald Trump is the two men's shared rise to fame before entering the political arena.
+The first thing that strikes observers of Prime Minister Imran Khan’s meeting with US President Donald Trump is the two men's shared rise to fame before entering the

-Comparisons are being drawn about their “l’etat, c’est moi” attitude and their unpredictability etc. Both have been opposed to America’s war in Afghanistan and the search for a peaceful settlement in that country is the primary reason for their meeting on Monday.
+Comparisons are being drawn about their “l’etat, c’est moi” attitude and their unpredictability etc. Both have been opposed to America’s war in Afghanistan and the search for a peaceful settlement in that country is the primary reason for their meeting.
 However, they confront a daunting challenge; how to bring the 17-year-old war to an end, without the country going up in flames all over again.

 Keeping that background in view, what is all the fuss about?
 Some scholarly pieces have appeared in the Pakistani press on issues likely to figure in the Imran-Trump meeting.
 Analysis and stargazing makes life interesting for everyone.
 But here we are dealing with someone who ran businesses and TV shows on personal whims, and thinks the same approach is working for him in domestic and international affairs.
 Trump believes in telling the whole world what they should do.
 All advice to him is mostly water off a duck’s back.